By Jim Silvernail

 The Fireground Safety Net

 Safe firefighting activities within a structure require certain fireground actions to be implemented on a consistent basis to guarantee crew safety.
-Often, some of these functions are taken for granted or not used with consistency.
-Honestly, painful but real, certain agencies within this nation to not have the capability and resources to assure this safety net at every fire.
-Fire officers need to be realistic when assessing fireground necessity and make a brave decision based on capability and not ego.
-As discussed in this author’s text, Suburban Fire Tactics, the variables of: staffing, resources, and response area characteristics can have a serious effect on this reality and even handicap the safety net.
+Often, some of these functions are taken for granted or are not used with consistency.
+Honestly, painful but real, certain agencies within this nation do not have the capability and resources to ensure this safety net at every fire.
+Fire officers need to be realistic when assessing fireground necessity and make a brave decision based on capability, not ego.
+As discussed in my book Suburban Fire Tactics, the variables of staffing, resources, and response area characteristics can have a serious effect on this reality and even handicap the safety net.

 The elements of the fireground safety net include the following:

-o Understand and have the ability to safely, effectively, and efficiently implement standard operating procedures/guidelines (SOPs/SOGs)
+o Understand and have the ability to safely, effectively, and efficiently implement standard operating procedures (SOPs).

-· Placing an attack line of the right size in the proper place at the proper time (almost always ASAP)
+· Placing an attack line in the proper place–the right size and at the proper time (almost always as soon as possible).

 · Controlling the structure

 o Removing hazards such as bars and exterior door challenges.